GoogleCloudPlatform/firebase-extensions/firestore-vector-search/POSTINSTALL.md

 ## Querying the index

-\*Important: Before you will be able to query the collection, firestore will have to build a vector index.
+**Important**: Before you will be able to query the collection, firestore will have to build a vector index.
 This extension will trigger the basic index (no prefilters) upon installation or reconfiguration.

 You can check the build status of indexes here: